-High job turnover rates ensure that most unemployment spells are short, which helps prevent a rise in structural unemployment.
+High job turnover rates ensure most unemployment spells are short, preventing increases in unemployment raising structural unemployment.

-A high share of youth enter the labor market with low qualification levels; this is especially challenging because there are few low-skilled jobs.
+A large share of youth enters the labor market with a low qualification level; this is especially challenging because there are few low-skilled jobs.